Skip to content

 Pest Control

-Student Apartments, through State-licensed contractors, has an ongoing program to prevent and eliminate pest and rodent infestations.
+Sunnyside Apartments , through State-licensed contractors, has an ongoing program to prevent and eliminate pest and rodent infestations.
 To achieve the best results it may be necessary to treat an entire stairwell or building, including each apartment, simultaneously.
 We will notify residents in advance of scheduled treatments, and inform them of the required steps to prepare for this procedure.
 Residents may be billed for expenses associated with treatment.
 Treatment is mandatory.
 Failure to comply with pest control activities will result in a fee per the Fees and Violations section of the Resident Handbook or the actual cost to reschedule the treatment, whichever is greater.

 Residents should notify the Maintenance Office (801.581.8668) if they notice a pest or rodent problem.